tomkite/pslive/README.md

 # pslive
-Show live data through terminal prompt
+Show live data through terminal prompt.
+I used this to help me learn Spanish :)

 ## Setup and run the program.
 Note: this was tested in python3.6 only
 1. clone this repo